Carbon Offsetting Flights for Business Travellers

 When work calls for employees to travel to places unreachable by the more carbon-friendly options of train, bus or car -- they fly.
 However, flights are a huge contributor to the amount of carbon dioxide (CO₂) in the atmosphere, a greenhouse gas that leads to global warming.
 Carbon offsetting of flights is becoming a popular way to understand emissions as travellers look to take action for a better future.

 Several charities and programmes are working to reduce the amount of CO₂ in the atmosphere through projects funded through donations.
-Now that it’s easy to generate carbon impact data through travel management platforms, travellers and their organizations can see their emissions in tonnes and donate the price equivalent to these programmes to help offset their carbon footprint.
+Now that it’s easy to generate carbon impact data through travel management platforms, travellers and their organisations can see their emissions in tonnes and donate the price equivalent to these programmes to help offset their carbon footprint.

 Carbon offsetting programmes usually consist of two different kinds of projects: forestry or energy.
 Forestry projects stop trees (nature’s carbon solution) from being cut down or provide for the planting of new ones, and energy projects reduce fossil fuel consumption by investing in energy efficient products or renewable technology.